 Work out returns for your golf outright bets using our betting calculator.
-Designed especially to calculate returns for outrights on place dead-heats, you can also check returns for each-way doubles, accumulators and popular permutation bets [desktop version only] for golf and other fixed-odds sports bets.
+Designed especially to calculate returns for outrights on place dead-heats, you can also check returns for each-way doubles, accumulators and popular permutation bets [screen widths >980px] for golf and other fixed-odds sports bets.
 See below on how to use the calculator and more on place dead-heats.

 How to use the Golf Bet Odds Calculator

 - Select a bet type - hover for the combination of bets (desktop only)